-The Master of Management, Co-operative and Credit Unions program is a 42 credit-hour program designed to be completed in 3 years (with courses in session typically 30 of the 52 weeks/calendar year).
-The Graduate Diploma in Co-operative Management is a 21 credit-hour program designed to be completed in 20 months.
-The Certificate in Co-operative Management is a professional development program comprised of 4 of the Master's courses designed to be completed in 10 months (for which a student would receive advanced standing in 7.5 credit hours if continuing onto the Master's program).
+The Master of Management, Co-operative and Credit Unions program is a 42 credit-hour program designed to be completed in 3 years (with courses in session typically 35 of the 52 weeks/calendar year).
+The Graduate Diploma in Co-operative Management is a 21 credit-hour program designed to be completed in 16 months.

 September – December